mczuchnowski/mczuchnowski.github.io/_posts/2015-01-12-keeping-your-secrets-safe-in-rails.md

 layout: post
 title: "Keeping your secrets safe in Rails"
 tagline: "Using environment variables and .gitignore"
-category: tutorials
-tags: [ruby on rails, rails 4, security, git]
----
-{% include JB/setup %}

-At some point you will want to extend your Rails app by connecting it to some external service.
+description: "At some point you will want to extend your Rails app by connecting it to some external service.
 It might be a mailer, Amazon AWS account for storing assets or a Facebook app allowing users to sign up using Omniauth.
 Whatever it is, in most cases you will get some secret credentials in the form of meaningless strings